MALTA (EU) RESIDENCY & CITIZENSHIP

 Q: How soon can I sell my Malta real estate?

-Q: Do I need to invest in a Malta company and create jobs to qualify for the program?
+Q: Do I need to invest in a Malta company and create jobs to qualify for the citizenship program?

 Q: Will the Malta citizenship automatically grant me European citizenship?

 A: Yes.
 Because Malta is a member of the European Union its citizens are automatically European citizens, which means you are allowed to live, work or study anywhere in Europe.
+If you are ready to file an application please contact us for additional information.

-Q: What is Malta's position on fintech / crypto-currency / blockchain technology?
+Q: What is Malta's position on fintech / cryptocurrency / blockchain technology?

 Q: Can you help me with applying for the Malta Retirement Programme (MRP)?